-We can’t reduce emissions without attending to the interlocked—and interesting!—possibilities around housing and transit.
-We think that if we do attend to these properly, a better Seattle will result: more affordable, more walkable, safer, and healthier.
+So….we can’t reduce emissions without attending to the interlocked—and beautiful!—possibilities around housing and transit.
+We think that if we do attend to these properly, a better Seattle will result: more affordable, more walkable, bike-able, safer, healthier, and happier.